SINR: Deconvolving Circular SAS Images Using Implicit Neural Representations: Proposed Approach

 \subsection{Forward Imaging Model}

+The DAS image $I$ reconstructs a blurred complex image of the scattering distribution $\sigma$.
+The blurring is a function of the PSF shape.
+We refer to Figure~\ref{fig:psf_bw_plot} to illustrate examples of the CSAS PSF.
+For fractional bandwidth ($\frac{\Delta f}{f_c}$) less than 1, the behavior of the PSF near its peak is dominated by the center frequency ($f_c$) oscillations of a Bessel function~\cite{Pailhas2017}.
+The width of the oscillation nearest the peak are approximately equal in the two PSFs because they have the same center frequency.
+Away from the peak of the PSF, however, the bandwidth and window in the waveform dominate the behavior.
+Increasing the bandwidth of the waveform causes the oscillations of the PSF to decay in amplitude more rapidly.
+This can be observed in the relative structure of the PSF’s away from the peak for 20kHz than 5 kHz.

-The DAS image $I$ reconstructs a blurred image of the scattering distribution $\sigma$, and blurring is dependent on transmit waveform bandwidth, as illustrated in Figure~\ref{fig:psf_bw_plot}.
-We wish to correct this blur by solving an inverse problem that recovers the original scattering distribution from the DAS image.
+We wish to correct PSF-induced blur by solving an inverse problem that recovers the original scattering distribution from the DAS image.
 As noted in~\cite{Pailhas2017, Heering, ferguson2009generalized}, if we assume the PSF is spatially-invariant, we can model the DAS image as the convolution of scene scatterers $\sigma$ with the CSAS PSF:

 where $I_{\text{PSF}}$ is the DAS reconstruction of simulated backscattered measurements from a point centered in the scene.